 Isn’t it all fake?
 Interestingly, while the re-enactment is fake, the effect is that of a reality therapy.
 The reason is that the psychodrama is actually more real than the false version of the incident that the client has usually concocted.

 Psychodrama must be done in a very careful and professional way.
 Please exercise extreme caution and read the procedure below carefully to have the safest possible experience.

 1. Retraumatizing.
 Re-enacting any trauma can just bring up the problem and make it worse, instead of better.
 This is like tearing open an old wound.

-It will occur if things are not well-planned, if the actors are not sensitive enough or not mature enough, if the scene is not properly set up, or if the action proceeds too rapidly.
-This is a serious problem, and one reason to exercise great caution with this method.
+It will occur if things are not well-planned, if the actors are not sensitive enough or not mature enough, if the scene is not properly set up, or if the action proceeds too rapidly or is not stopped fast enough when needed.

 2. The client may not be ready.
 Even if the client says he or she wants to experience psychodrama, in reality he or she may not be able or willing to do it properly.
 In this case, the process will stall, or it just won’t work well.